-At the beginning of the lending agreement, a Sub-Fund requires a minimum over-collateralisation of 102.5% (102% in case of a repurchase agreement) of the value of the underlying securities.
+In the context of a lending agreement, a Sub-Fund requires a minimum over-collateralisation of 102% of the value of the underlying securities.
+Minimum 102% over collateralisation applies also in case of a repurchase aggreement

 The lent assets and collateral received are valued daily on a mark-to-market basis with levels of over-collateralisation restored daily.